GBJim/resnet-generator/README.md

 # resnet-generator
 Generate Caffe Prototxt for Deep Residual Learning Network

+Only support Faster R-CNN network so far, but can be easily changed to support Fast R-CNN, classification network, etc.

 ## Examples

-- First,  Define your network in a file (see resnet50.def)
+- First,  define your network in a file (see resnet50.def)

 - Generate prototxt: